Blosyropus spinosus: Description

+B. spinosus is one of the largest endemic beetles in New Zealand, growing to around 46 mm long.
+It is nocturnal, and flightless.
+The hind wings are shortened or completely reduced in both sexes in this genus.
+Blosyropus spinosus is dark brown in colour with yellowish hairs on its body.
+Its key distinguishing characteristic is a single short spine on each side of its head above the eyes and behind the antennae.
+There are four spines midway along the pronotum (thorax) in front of the elytra.

-Distribution and habitat
+Distribution

+This species is endemic to New Zealand.

+Habitat

 B. spinosus has been found in forest in many areas of New Zealand.
 Its larvae have been discovered in rotting logs of a variety of trees including tawa, Dracophyllum, pōhutukawa, manoao (silver pine), and red beech, as well as in podocarp forest.
 It is a Category I (indeterminate status) Threatened Species.